 the following example:

-The controller assigns the floating IPs to Nodes based on the following criteria:
+The advanced networking operator assigns the floating IPs to Nodes based on the following criteria:

-- Node role (master, worker) - worker Nodes take precedence over master Nodes when assigning floating IP addresses.
+- Node role (control plane, worker): worker Nodes take precedence over control plane Nodes when assigning floating IP addresses.

-- Whether a Node has a floating IP address - the controller prioritizes assignments to Nodes that do not have a floating IP assigned already.
+- Whether a Node has a floating IP address: the operator prioritizes assignments to Nodes that do not have a floating IP assigned already.